What happens to Trump’s tariffs now that a court has knocked them down?

 Trump’s IEEPA tariffs are being challenged in at least seven lawsuits.
 In the ruling Wednesday, the trade court combined two of the cases — one brought by five small businesses and another by 12 U.S. states.

 The U.S. Court of International Trade has jurisdiction over civil cases involving trade.
-The Trump administration is appealing Wednesday's ruling to the U.S. Court of Appeals for the Federal Circuit in Washington.
-The legal challenge to Trump's tariff is widely expected to end up at the U.S. Supreme Court.
+The legal challenge to Trump's tariff sis widely expected to end up at the U.S. Supreme Court.

 Which tariffs did the court block?